 Employees are the most valuable asset that any organization has.
 However, the employee from a decade ago is quite different from the employee who we are starting to see today.

 Back between the 1920s through the 1950s, people didn’t really have careers or career paths.
 Many organizations were simply looking for utility.
 You would show up for work, do what you were told, go home, rinse, and repeat.
-It wasn’t a place you go to be happy or engaged.
+The office wasn’t a place people went to be happy or engaged.
 For the employer, and the employee, it was a means to an end.

 Then, in the late 1950s, companies started looking at productivity.
 As technologies evolved, they were able to see the bigger picture and grow their organizations with the right talent.
 So, companies wanted to look for ways to get more work out of their employees at a faster rate.
 It was all about efficiency.
 But it was seen from the employer’s point of view.
 The employee’s ideas were rarely considered.